BlueAndi/Pixelix/doc/REST.md

 ```

 ### Endpoint `<base-uri>`/display/slots
-Get the max. number of slots and the current installed plugins.
+Get the following informations:
+* Max. number of slots.
+* Per slot:
+  * The current installed plugin.
+  * Whether the slot is locked or not.
+  * Slot duration in ms.
 The plugins are listed in the ascending order of the slots.
-If a slot is empty, "" will be shown at the corresponding place.

 Detail:
 * Method: GET